danieljprice/phantom/docs/getting-started/running-first-calculation.rst

 .. important::
-   If you have v2.x or earlier of splash, type ssplash instead of splash to read :doc:`the phantom native binary format<dumpfile>`.
+   If you have v2.x or earlier of splash, type ssplash instead of splash to read :doc:`the phantom native binary format</user-guide/dumpfile>`.

 The .ev files, which are just ascii files containing global quantities as a function of time::